 Best Pick: Chase Winovich, New England Patriots

-Bill Belichick committed highway robbery by selecting Chase Winovich in the 3rd round.
-That said, not only does Winovich fit the “Patriot way” perfectly, but he also was a top 20 player on my board.
+Bill Belichick committed robbery by selecting Chase Winovich in the 3rd round.
+Not only does Winovich fit the “Patriot way,” but he also was a top 20 player on my board.

 Plus, New England needed someone who could win those 1v1 reps on the edge after losing Trey Flowers in free agency.
-I am not saying that Winovich will be as good as Flowers, but I believe he can be relied up to get home when the defense needs to get after the QB on long and late downs.
+I am not saying that Winovich will be as good as Flowers, but I believe he can be relied upon to get home when the defense needs to get after the QB.

 Honorable Mentions: Michael Deiter (Dolphins), Kahale Warring (Texans), Yodney Cajuste (Patriots), Terry McLaurin (Redskins)